Fallon Carrington: Season two

 In the season two premiere episode, "Twenty-Three Skidoo", Fallon resumes her relationship with Michael but still has to pretend to be married to Liam to convince Liam's uncle, Max, to buy Carrington Atlantic.
-Max threatens to call off the deal if Fallon does not sleep with him in "Ship of Vipers", but he dies during a tryst with a prostitute Fallon hires to impersonate her.
+Max threatens to call off the deal if Fallon does not have sex with him in "Ship of Vipers", but he dies during a tryst with a prostitute Fallon hires to impersonate her.

 Meanwhile, Michael retrieves a signed document of the sale of Carrington Atlantic.
 The only copy Max Van Kirk signed before his death.
 Unbeknownst to Fallon, Michael has put himself on the line to get that copy for her.
 Liam, seeing that he may not have any chance with Fallon anymore, now that the company has been sold, releases photos of Fallon and Michael to the media.
 This does not look good on Fallon's image as she is supposedly married to Liam to the world.
 Fallon then plans a divorce party for herself and Liam, claiming it would stop the rumors.
 Liam confessed that he leaked the pictures because he is fighting for her.
 He gives a speech about how he hates (loves) her, and Fallon kisses him.
 She flees the scene and Liam goes after her.
 They are making out when Fallon sees Michael on the CCTV.
 Colby walks in on them.
 Liam storms out.
 Fallon tells Colby that she is confused because Michael is keeping secrets.

 Jeff Colby tells Fallon that Michael is doing right by her.
 Because he knows that Michael decided to work with Ada just to save Fallon and get her the document signed by Max Van Kirk.
 Fallon decides to tell Liam off.

 She tells him that what she has with Culhane is real.
 Liam tells her not to call him again.